Ale conner

-An ale-conner (sometimes aleconner or ale-kenner) was an officer appointed yearly at the court-leet of ancient English communities to ensure the quality of bread, ale, and beer, as well as regulating the measures in which they were sold and their prices.
+An ale conner (sometimes aleconner or ale-kenner) was an officer appointed yearly at the court-leet of ancient English communities to ensure the quality of bread, ale, and beer, as well as regulating the measures in which they were sold and their prices.
 There were many different names for this position which varied from place to place: "ale-tasters", gustatores cervisiae, "ale-founders", and "ale-conners".
 Ale-conners were also often trusted to ensure that the beer was sold at a fair price.

 Four ale-conners are still chosen annually by the Common-Hall of the City of London.

 History

-Ale-conners were sworn "to examine and assay the beer and ale, and to take care that they were good and wholesome, and sold at proper prices according to the assize; and also to present all defaults of brewers to the next court-leet."
-The mediaeval post of ale conner was far from a popular or sought-after position.
-Hops are a preservative, so before the introduction of hopping, ale would not keep well and had to be brewed on site, meaning there were many small breweries to visit.
-In addition, ale frequently "went off" for the same reason, so tasting it was not uniformly pleasant.
-Finally, as a representative of the authorities and dispenser of fines, an ale-conner could become unpopular in the community.
-Ale-conners sometimes had to be impressed into service, and the post was often rotated amongst a number of individuals.
+The assize of bread and ale

+The office has its statutory origin in the regulation of the medieval assize of bread and ale, a 13th-century law usually attributed to the statute 51 Hen.
+III (the 51st year of the reign of Henry III), of about 1266–1267, which fixed the price, weight and quality of bread and ale sold in towns and villages.
+The quality of ale was assessed by officers known by various names, including gustatores cervisiae, ale-tasters and ale-conners, who were chosen annually in the court-leet of each manor and sworn to examine and assay the ale, to ensure it was wholesome and sold at the assize price, and to report defaulting brewers to the next court.
+In rural areas the assize was enforced by manorial lords through regular court sessions.

+The uniform pricing scale of the assize became unworkable over time, and the Brewers and Coopers Act 1531 (23 Hen.
+8. c.
+4) provided instead that ale-brewers should charge prices fixed at the discretion of the local justices of the peace.
+The assize was eventually repealed for England and Wales by the Statute Law Revision Act 1863.